SAP/sqlalchemy-hana/README.rst

 Contribute
 ----------

-If you found bugs or have other issues than you are welcome to create a GitHub Issue.
+If you found bugs or have other issues, you are welcome to create a GitHub Issue.
 If you have questions about usage or something similar please create a `Stack Overflow <http://stackoverflow.com/>`_ Question with tag `sqlalchemy <http://stackoverflow.com/questions/tagged/sqlalchemy>`_ and `hana <http://stackoverflow.com/questions/tagged/hana>`_.